arestivo/slides/markdown/javascript.md

 # For ... in

-The **for...in** statement iterates over all properties of an object.
+The **for ... in** statement iterates over all properties of an object.

 ```javascript
 const person = { name: 'John Doe', age: 45 }